Chemical reactions

 Acid-Base solutions

-How different are strong and weak acids?
+In the last of these online chemical reaction simulations we will study how different strong and weak acids are.
 Use the tools in the computer lab to find out!
 Dip the paper or meter into the solution to measure pH, or use the electrodes to measure conductivity.
 Then observe how concentration and strength affect the pH Can a solution of a weak acid have the same pH as a solution of a strong acid?

 File